AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports

-Explorer provides on-demand source context retrieval to support Strategist in its plan formulation.
+The Explorer provides on-demand source context retrieval to support the Strategist's planning.
 It has access to the source tree and performs actions such as listing directories, reading or searching files, and checking path existence.
 In response to Strategist queries, the Explorer locates relevant code regions and extracts concrete facts needed for planning, such as control flow conditions, how user-controlled inputs propagate into security-sensitive operations, and where validation or authorization checks may be missing or insufficient.

 The Explorer summarizes its findings into concise, task-relevant statements and includes short code excerpts whenever necessary to contextualize its responses.
 These summaries reduce noise and token usage and build a compact Q\&A-style working context about the target and vulnerability that can be reused across iterations, as illustrated in Figure~\ref{fig:explorer}.